edvinh/node-sloc/README.md

   path: '../app',                      // Required.
 The path to walk or file to read.
   extensions: ['aaa', 'bbb', 'ccc'],   // Additional file extensions to look for.
 Required if ignoreDefault is set to true.
   ignorePaths: ['node_modules'],       // A list of directories to ignore.
+  ignoreDefault: false,                // Whether to ignore the default file extensions or not
   logger: console.log,                 // Optional.
 Outputs extra information to if specified.
 }